Muisca economy: Background

 In the times before the Spanish conquest of the Muisca, the central part of present-day Colombia; the Eastern Ranges of the Colombian Andes was inhabited by the Muisca who were organised in loose confederations of rulers.
-The central authorities of Bacatá in the south and Hunza in the north were the zipa and zaque respectively, the iraca priest in sacred City of the Sun Sugamuxi, the Tundama of Tundama and various other independant caciques (chiefs).
+The central authorities of Bacatá in the south and Hunza in the north were the zipa and zaque respectively, the iraca priest in sacred City of the Sun Sugamuxi, the Tundama of Tundama and various other independent caciques (chiefs).
 The Muisca spoke muysccubun; "language of the people".

 The Muisca were polytheistic and their religion and mythology was closely connected with the natural area they were inhabiting.
 They had a thorough understanding of astronomical parameters and developed a complex luni-solar calendar; the Muisca calendar.
 According to the calendar they had specific times for sowing, harvest and the organisation of festivals where they sang, danced and played music and drank their national drink chicha in great quantities.

 The Muisca mummified the most respected members of their community and the mummies were not buried, yet displayed in their enclosures and carried on their backs during warfare to impress their enemies.

 Their art is the most famous remnant of their culture, as living spaces, temples and other existing structures have been destroyed by the Spanish who colonised the Muisca territories.
 A primary example of their fine goldworking is the Muisca raft, together with more objects made of gold, tumbaga, ceramics and cotton displayed in the Museo del Oro in Bogotá, the ancient capital of the southern Muisca.